LL-Pengfei/CS1010-AY1819S1-Personal/docs/02-algo.md

 # Unit 2: Computational Problems and Algorithms

+## Learning Outcomes:

+After this unit, students should:

+- understand the basic terminologies: computational problem solving, algorithm, flowchart, debugging, testing, variables, value, assignment
+- be familiar with the algorithm to find the maximum among a list of numbers
+- be able to trace through flowcharts and updates of variables, and argue if a given algorithm is correct or incorrect

 ## Computational Problems

 So, what is computational problem solving?
 Let's start with the question, what is a _computational problem_?